 Figure 2: Resulting frame error rate (packet error rate) as function of the SNR for different ratios of lost radios-bursts for the LDPC code with rate 1/4.
 In case of the LDPC code the data is split into 23 radio-bursts.
 The figure shows results for different numbers of lost radio bursts ranging from 0 (all radio-bursts received) to 16 (69.6% of the radio-bursts are completely lost).

 In case of no erased radio-burst the system reaches its highest sensitivity.
-It only requires a SNR of approx. -4.5dB to achieve a Frame Error Rate of less than 1%.
+It only requires a SNR of approximately -4.5dB to achieve a Frame Error Rate of less than 1%.
 A small number of erased radio-bursts only slightly increase the required SNR level for the remaining radio-bursts.
-For 12 erased radio-bursts approx. 52.2% of the data is lost, which corresponds to an energy loss of 3dB.
+For 12 erased radio-bursts approximately 52.2% of the data is lost, which corresponds to an energy loss of 3dB.
 Due to the imperfectness of the code and the modulation the error-free decoding requires slightly more SNR than the lost 3dB.
-However, error-free decoding is still possible with approx. 0dB.
+However, error-free decoding is still possible with approximately 0dB.
 The absolute theoretical limit for the used code is an erasure rate of 75% of the erased hops, as 75% of the LDPC code-word is redundancy.
 The results show that this value is almost reached, highlighting the high performance of the code.
 In summary it gets obvious that 802.15.4w is able to compensate a very high fraction of lost radio-bursts with low additional SNR, which is required to achieve a high robustness in highly occupied license-exempt frequency bands.

 LPWAN Interference Channel

 The 802.15.4w PAR [1] especially requests an improved robustness against interference in license-exempt frequency bands.
-For achieving this goal 802.15.4w introduces the split mode.
+To achieve this goal 802.15.4w introduces the split mode.
 In order to compare the performance the TG 802.15.4w developed a special interference model [3].
 Figure 3 shows an exemplary channel realization of the developed interference model.
 The shown configuration assumes an antenna height of 140m above ground, resulting in a very high interference level.
 Furthermore, it assumes 50 active interfering devices per second per square kilometer per MHz.
-This results in approx. 10,000 active interferers that are present in Figure 3 that shows a period of 2s with a bandwidth of 2 MHz.
+This results in approximately 10,000 active interferers that are present in Figure 3 that shows a period of 2s with a bandwidth of 2 MHz.